-Fellows are required to be available during the IHP June Planning Meeting (tentatively 21 – 29 June 2019) in Brattleboro, Vermont.
+Fellows are required to be available during the IHP June Planning Meeting in Brattleboro, Vermont.

 Fellows are expected to arrive on-site at the program launch city 3-4 days prior to the official start of the program and stay on-program until the official group flight departs from the final site at the close of the program.

 Additionally, there is a significant amount of pre-program work required prior to the program start.
-This work begins slowly about 2-3 months before the program's official start and can involve a few hours a month spent on phone calls, paperwork processing and submission, and reading program materials.
-At the 4- 6 week mark prior to the program start, the work load will pick up and Fellows can expect a few hours of work a week spent in online training and conference calls, in conversation with program and travel staff, and preparing and processing student work.
-2-3 weeks prior to the official start of the program, Fellows can expect about 20 hours of work a week, spent consulting and advising students, preparing lesson plans and activities, and in conference calls and online trainings with program staff.
+This work begins slowly about two to three months before the program’s official start and can involve a few hours a month spent on phone calls, paperwork processing and submission, and reading program materials.
+At the four to six week mark prior to the program start, the work load will pick up and Fellows can expect a few hours of work a week spent in online training and conference calls, in conversation with program and travel staff, and preparing and processing student work.
+Two to three weeks prior to the official start of the program, Fellows can expect about 20 hours of work a week, spent consulting and advising students, preparing lesson plans and activities, and in conference calls and online trainings with program staff.